QLYCode/SPC-Seg/README.md

 👉 Accepted at **IEEE ICASSP 2026**: This repository is the official implementation of the paper SPC-Seg.

+The details of the CAPG module are provided in `utils/capg.py`.

 ## Datasets

 ### ACDC